greyart93/code-compiler/README.md

 # Abstract
 - CodeVit is a code editor and compiler supporting JavaScript, C++, Python and Java.
 - Used NextJS with TypeScript for building this project.
-- Used AceEditor to build the code editor. reference: https://github.com/ajaxorg/ace
+- Used AceEditor to build the code editor, reference: https://github.com/ajaxorg/ace
-- Used Glot API to run the code, reference: reference: https://github.com/glotcode/docker-run
+- Used Glot API to run the code, reference: https://github.com/glotcode/docker-run
 - Used Zustand for global state management, reference: https://github.com/pmndrs/zustand

 # Tech Stack